Types of functions

 Math functions

 Math functions do exactly as you would expect.
 They allow you to add, subtract, multiply, and perform other similar functions.
 Also, Math functions allow you to find the smallest and largest numbers from a data set or get a random number between a specified interval, among other things.
-To get a random number from 1 to 10, use the following:
+To get a random number from 1 to 10, use this expression:

 rand(1,10)

 One thing to keep in mind is that there's a different function for adding numbers (add) and for subtracting numbers (sub).
 Many formula languages add negative numbers to produce subtraction, but Power Automate doesn't.
-To add two numbers together, you use the following:
+To add two numbers together, you use this expression:

 add(12, 13)